JeNeSuisPasDave/docker-recipes/howto/windows-git-and-powershell.md

 [gfw-releases]: (https://github.com/git-for-windows/git/releases)
 [gfw-project]: https://github.com/git-for-windows/git

-Launch the installer as the administrator[^runas] and walk through the installation dialog as follows:[^watv]
+Launch the installer as the administrator[^runas] and walk through the installation[^watv] dialog as follows:

 [^runas]: Right click on the file and select "Run as administrator".
-Or open a command using using "Run as adminstrator" and run the installer EXE from that command line.
+Or open a command using using "Run as administrator" and run the installer EXE from that command line.

 [^watv]: I downloaded the 2.7.0 installer, Git-2.7.0.2-64-bit.exe, and ran it (as administrator) on my Windows 10 box.